Adult Swim: Checkered Past

-A nostalgia-focused block, Checkered Past, was launched on August 28, 2023.
-During its run, it aired older Cartoon Network original series from the 1990s and 2000s, including those belonging to the Cartoon Cartoons brand.
+A nostalgia-focused block, Checkered Past, launched on August 28, 2023.
+It currently airs older Cartoon Network original series from the 1990s and 2000s, including those belonging to the Cartoon Cartoons brand.
 The block's name is a reference to Cartoon Network's iconic checkerboard motif used since its 1992 launch.
-The two-hour block launched on August 28, 2023, marking Adult Swim's expansion into evening hours, and originally ran Monday through Friday from 5 p.m. to 7 p.m.
+The two-hour block marks Adult Swim's expansion into evening hours, and originally ran Monday through Friday from 5 p.m. to 7 p.m.
 ET/PT.
-The block was shortened down to 5 p.m. to 6 p.m. on December 30, 2024, before ultimately being discontinued outright on June 27, 2025; however, the block continues to run in Latin America.
+The block was shortened to 5 p.m. to 6 p.m. on December 30, 2024, before being initially discontinued on June 27, 2025.
+The block returned unannounced on December 29, 2025, remaining an hour.
+The block also runs on the Latin American feed of Adult Swim.

-In July 2024, Andy Merrill announced a puppet version of Space Ghost character Brak would appear on Checkered Past in late 2024 during reruns of Cartoon Planet.
+In July 2024, Andy Merrill returned to Adult Swim to portray a puppet version of Space Ghost character Brak, which appeared during Checkered Past in late 2024 during reruns of Cartoon Planet.